 The Johns Hopkins Bloomberg School of Public Health Office of Information Technology seeks a Multimedia Technician who provides support for with classroom technology, audio/visual equipment, applications, products or services, and assists faculty, staff, and students experiencing procedural or operating difficulty by investigating equipment and software problems, resolving issues directly.

 The successful candidate will be a motivated, proactive, client-oriented team player.
 The candidate will be organized and provide an excellent customer service experience for clients.
 Attention to detail, customer service focus and positive work ethic a must.
-The candidate must be able to work flexible hours, including some evenings, weekends and overtime.
+Must be able to work flexible hours, including some evenings, weekends, and overtime.